Pursuant to the Competition & Consumer Act (“the Act”), a term of a consumer contract will be unfair if it:

 Only a Court or tribunal, such as the NSW Civil and Administrative Tribunal (“NCAT”), can decide whether a term of a consumer contract is unfair, however, this will not usually affect the operation and enforcement of the balance of the contract.

 There are some contracts that are not covered by the unfair term provisions of the Act, including:

 - Some insurance contracts.

 If you are in business and need to have your terms and conditions drafted or updated to reflect the requirements of the Act, or if you are a party to a consumer contract and you consider there to be an unfair term, we recommend that you contact our office and arrange an appointment to see one of Competition & Trade Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
 For a complete listing of our branches please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.

 Sorry, but no Articles are available at this time.

 Sorry, but no FAQs are available at this time.